mrayushmehrotra/mini_projects/go/README.md

 ## Info

-this is just a simple web server which takes value from params and show it on the page,Just for learning
+this is just a simple projects in go i have created while laerning golang